 The Benefits of Turmeric PLUS A Recipe for a Vegan Turmeric Latte

-Turmeric (also known locally as borrie) has long been lauded for its medicinal-like qualities and, as with all fashionable things, it’s having its latest moment in the spotlight.
+Turmeric (also known locally as borrie) has long been lauded for its medicinal-like qualities and, as with all fashionable things, it has been having its moment in the spotlight.
 The benefits of turmeric are many; up until now, the turmeric that you’ve consumed has probably been in a curry or some kind of spicy dish – it’s recognisable by its potent yellow colour.
 Of late, however, we’ve seen turmeric drinks becoming popular, with the turmeric latte (also called golden milk) being the forerunner.

 So, why has this humble spice drink found its way onto everyone’s Pinterest board?
 Well, pretty much because it’s really good for you and it’s also really tasty.